AraBlocks/RFCs/0000-template.md

 ## 0. Abstract

-> An brief introductory explanation or abstract of the publication.
+> A brief introductory explanation or abstract of the publication.

 ## 1. Status